 laguna wilcacocha

-There are many laguna hikes located around Huaraz and the region in general.
-I wouldn’t consider this much of a lake but more like a large pond.
-This is nothing similar to other hikes like Laguna Llaca, Laguna Ahuac, or Laguna Paron.
-The perk of this mountain is that it has amazing views of Huascaran National Park and also only reaches heights of 3725 meters.
+This hike is not similar to others like Laguna Llaca, Laguna Ahuac, or Laguna Paron.
+The main reason to hike this trail is that it has amazing views of Huascaran National Park and only reaches a height of 3725 meters.

 laguna wilcacocha